-- research a chosen ELT Management specialism - understand and use appropriate methods of situation analysis for the chosen specialism in a specified language teaching operation (ITO) - design a change proposal to overcome issues identified in the analysis - design an implementation plan for their change proposal - synthesise all their learning into a project which can be coherently presented to a third party.
+- · research a chosen ELT Management specialism - understand and use appropriate methods of situation analysis for the chosen specialism in a specified language teaching operation (LTO) - design a change proposal to overcome issues identified in the analysis - · design an implementation plan for their change proposal - synthesise all their learning into a project which can be coherently presented to a third party.

-The syllabus can be downloaded at www.cambridgeenglish.org/images/22094-delta-module-three-management-syllabus.pdf
+The syllabus can be downloaded from cambridgeenglish.org/Images/22096-delta-syllabus.pdf?=new

-Module Three (ELTM) is assessed via an Extended Assignment.
+Module 3 (ELTM) is assessed via an Extended Assignment.